 Protect your estate so it goes to your family...not the government

-A few states do tax inheritances, however, so you’ll want to both minimize the tax burden on your estate and protect your beneficiaries against any income tax implications or possible state inheritance tax liability.
+Estate assets can therefore be taxed twice, although not at the federal level.
+The Internal Revenue Service doesn’t impose an inheritance tax, nor does it tax inheritances as income.
+A few states do tax inheritances, however, and Maryland taxes both estates and inheritances, so you’ll want to both minimize the tax burden on your estate and protect your beneficiaries against any income tax implications or state inheritance tax liability.

-Not All Living Trusts Dodge Estate Taxes
+Do Living Trusts Dodge Estate Taxes?

 Trusts are legal entities that hold property that's eventually transferred to living beneficiaries at the time of the trustmaker’s death.
 They dodge the probate process, but not necessarily estate taxes.

 Irrevocable trusts file their own tax returns and they’re not subject to estate taxes because even when the trustmaker dies, the trust itself is designed to live on.

 Your estate can claim a deduction for anything you give to the charity.
 Your gift won’t count toward the value of your estate for estate tax purposes, and you can claim a tax deduction on your personal return as well when you give during your lifetime.